Cochlear (ASX:COH) is still a long term growth story you should listen to

 New products and new markets

-Additional growth opportunities for children in emerging markets with an addressable market of over 1.3m that is currently under 10% penetration.
+There are additional growth opportunities withchildren in emerging markets – there is an an addressable market of over 1.3m that is currently under 10% penetrated.
 Emerging markets business has been growing readily as awareness of cochlear implants increased and wealth grows across many emerging economies.

 We also note that the company’s new products and upgrades to existing ones can help too, including the Osia 2 System, Baha 6 Max Sound Processor and Nucleus 8 Sound Processor – all of which have been upgraded.
 The new 3 Tesla MRI compatible Osia 2 System was just launched in the US and is expected to be launched across the rest of the world as regulatory approvals are obtained.